stride3d/stride-docs/en/manual/video/set-up-a-video.md

     Models that use this texture will display the video.

-    When the video isn't playing in your scene, Xenko displays the texture instead.
+    When the video isn't playing in your scene, Stride displays the texture instead.

 ## 3. Create a script to play the video